 JoVE Article Template

-TITLE: Direct miRNA Target Quantification from Blood Lysates and Tissue Homongenates using the QuantiGene® 2.0 miRNA Assay
+TITLE: Direct miRNA Target Quantitation from Plasma, Blood Lysates and Tissue Homogenates using the QuantiGene® 2.0 miRNA Assay

 Authors: First name, middle initial, last name

-For example: Isaac S. Newton
+Yunqing Ma, Jessie Wu

 Authors: institution(s)/affiliation(s) for each author:

-Department

-Institution

-e-mail

-For example:

-Isaac S. Newton

-Department of Mathematics

-University of Cambridge

-iLoveApples@gmail.com
+Department: R&D

+Institution: Affymetrix

+e-mail: Yunqing_ma@affymetrix.com; Jessie_wu@affymetrix.com

-Corresponding author: name
+Corresponding author: Yunqing Ma

 Keywords: (minimum 4, maximum 10) Authors, please add/delete keywords as you see fit

-microRNA, small non-coding RNAs, target RNA detection, quantitation, gene regulation
+microRNA, miRNA, expression, cancer, analysis, profiling, quantitation, gene regulation

 Short Abstract: should include a general description of the article (10 words minimum, 50 words maximum)

-This protocol describes the direct quantification of microRNA (miRNA) targets from blood lysates and tissue homongenates.
-The hybridization-based assay employs novel oligonucleotide chemistry and probe design for specific and efficient capturing of miRNA followed by branched DNA (bDNA) signal amplification.
+This protocol describes the direct quantitation of microRNA (miRNA) targets without cDNA synthesis and PCR amplification, directly from plasma, blood lysates and tissue homogenates.
+The hybridization-based assay employs novel oligonucleotide chemistry and probe design for specific and efficient capturing of mature target miRNA followed by branched DNA (bDNA) signal amplification.

 Long Abstract (150 words minimum, 400 words maximum)

 Since the discovery of miRNAs in the early nineties1, studies have revealed that they serve a major role in regulating the development and physiology of complex organisms4-11.
 It is estimated that these small non-coding RNA molecules regulate approximately 30 percent of all protein-coding genes2,3, covering an extensive range of developmental and physiological mechanisms in the cell.
 Such mechanisms include protein translation inhibition, ribosomal RNA processing, alternative splicing, and mRNA degradation4-11.
-Uncovering of the pivotal role of miRNA in regulation has necessitated the development of an assay to supplement messenger RNA (mRNA) gene expression studies with miRNA analysis to obtain a more comprehensive understanding of differentially expressed genes in a biological context.
+The analysis of the small non-coding RNAs is faced with a variety of challenges due to the miRNAs small size, binding of the miRNA to the target mRNA, loss of the small RNAs during RNA isolation, amplification bias during cDNA synthesis and PCR amplification, and limited specificity.

-The QuantiGene 2.0 miRNA Assay allows direct detection and quantification of miRNAs at single-base resolution.
-The assay technology avoids biases associated with miRNA or total RNA isolation, cDNA synthesis and PCR amplification through the use of validated probe sets that are highly specific for the mature miRNA and preclude the detection of precursor miRNA.
-Following the targeting of specific miRNA in 96-well plates, quantification is achieved through branched DNA (bDNA) signal amplification and attachment of a label probe.
-Quantification of specific miRNA molecules can be performed directly in a large array of samples, including cultured cell lysates; whole blood or PAXgene blood lysates; fresh, frozen, or Formalin-Fixed, Paraffin-Embedded (FFPE) tissue homogenates; and purified miRNA or total RNA.
-Furthermore, the 96-well format allows the same sample to be screened for many different miRNAs simultaneously.
+The QuantiGene 2.0 miRNA Assay allows direct detection and quantitation of mature miRNA targets with single-base specificity.
+Quantitation of specific miRNA targets can be performed in any samples, including cultured cell lysates; whole blood or PAXgene blood lysates; plasma; fresh, frozen, or Formalin-Fixed, Paraffin-Embedded (FFPE) tissue homogenates; and purified miRNA.
+The validated probe sets based on proprietary chemistry enable high assay specificity.
+The assay technology provides accurate results by avoiding biases inherent to miRNA purification and amplification by using clinically proven branched DNA (bDNA) technology, which relies on signal amplification directly from lysate without miRNA purification, cDNA synthesis or PCR amplification.

-Described here is the direct quantification of miRNA targets from blood lysates and tissue homongenates.
-The sample is simply lysed to release the miRNAs and then incubated overnight in 96-well plates supplied with the target specific probe sets.
-The following day, the signal amplification tree is built via sequential hybridization of the PreAmplifier, Amplifier and Alkaline phosphatase label probe.
-The signal is then detected in the presence of a chemiluminescent substrate on a microplate luminometer.
-The power of the QuantiGene 2.0 miRNA Assay is demonstrated in that it uses bDNA technology to quantify miRNA directly from the sample without miRNA purification, cDNA synthesis, or PCR amplification.
+Described here is the direct quantitation of miRNA targets from plasma, blood lysates and tissue homogenates.
+On the first day, the sample is lysed to release the miRNAs and incubated overnight with the target specific probe sets in a 96-well plate containing the universal capture probes.
+On the second day the signal amplification tree is built via sequential hybridization of PreAmplifier (PreAmp), Amplifier (Amp) and Alkaline phosphatase label probe (AP-LP).
+The signal is detected by adding chemiluminescent substrate and using a microplate luminometer for the read out.

 Protocol Text: